Professional wrestling and writing are art forms that combine skill,...

 Dedication to craft and audience

 Moreover, just as a writer must understand their audience, so too must a wrestler.
 The psychology of wrestling involves knowing how to elicit the right reactions from the crowd—how to make them cheer, boo, or gasp in shock.
 It’s about pacing the match in a way that builds tension and excitement, much like a writer paces a story to keep the reader engaged.
-The best sports entertainers, like the best authors, know how to craft a narrative that keeps the audience on the edge of their seats, eager to see what happens next.
+The best sports entertainers and authors know how to craft a narrative that keeps the audience on the edge of their seats, eager to see what happens next.

 Interaction with the audience is of great importance in both fields and can influence the output of a wrestler or author.
 Neither could not exist without their audience.
 In wrestling, the success of a wrestler or a wrestling show depends on how the audience responds to it.
 The live audience and those watching on television screens play a crucial role.
 Likewise, authors rely on readers to read and discuss their books.
 Therefore, wrestlers and authors alike must be resilient because they expose themselves to criticism and the potential rejection of their craft.